Suicide (wrestling): Return (2017–2021)

 In March 2017, Impact announced that Suicide would be returning on March 16 episode of Impact Wrestling.
 Suicide returned on March 16 Impact Wrestling, now being portrayed by Caleb Konley, in a four-way match for the X Division Championship, in which he was unsuccessful.
 The character went on a hiatus, due to the departure of Caleb Konley on March 1, 2019.

 The Suicide character made its return to Impact Wrestling on March 24, 2020, attacking Moose after his match against Chase Stevens, with Caleb Konley using the gimmick once again.
 On March 31, 2020, at the Total Nonstop Action Wrestling Special! event, T. J. Perkins returned as Manik teaming with Suicide defeating the tag team of TNA Originals Johnny Swinger and Kid Kash.
 On May 19, 2020, Suicide unsuccessfully challenged Moose for the TNA World Heavyweight Championship.

 On the August 12, 2021, episode of Impact!, Suicide made his final appearance competing in a number one contenders battle royal for the Impact World Championship which was won by Brian Myers.
-After Konley announced his departure from Impact Wrestling on April 14, 2022, the Suicide gimmick was once again dropped and it is officially unknown if the character will return again anytime soon.
+After Konley announced his departure from Impact Wrestling on April 14, 2022, the Suicide gimmick was once again dropped.

+Target Wrestling (2024)

+On October 19, 2024, Caleb Konley wrestled for Target Wrestling in Cumbria, England, reviving the Suicide character in a match against Mark Hendry.
+Konley then went on to compete without the mask later in the night, defending the JCW American Championship.

+Juggalo Championship Wrestling (2025-present)

+On September 11, 2025 Caleb Konley once again revived the Suicide character on a live broadcast of Juggalo Championship Wrestling's weekly show Lunacy from Dallas, Texas where he teamed up with Luigi Primo and Cocaine to take on the St. Claire Monster Corporation (Painful Paul, Kongo Kong, and Mr. Happy).